lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.20 Arriving in Neustadt    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Stahn title ["Swatian" User?]    |

 Trigger this even by talking to the boy near the fountain in Neustadt.
-Upon selecting the choice "You know about the Swordians?," Dymlos scolds Stahn for blurting out such sensitive things.
+Upon selecting the choice "You know about the Swordians?," Dymlos scolds Stahn for blurting out such sensitive information.
 Stahn attempts to use his wits to cover up his mistake, sharing instead about the mystic Swatian, used to swat flies.